What is hyperhidrosis on the hands?

 How to treat hyperhidrosis on the hands

-To control excessive sweating with effective natural remedies, use Aluminium Chloride gel, a substance that can temporarily deactivate the activity of the sweat glands.
+To control excessive sweating with effective natural remedies, Aluminum Chloride, a substance that can temporarily deactivate the activity of the sweat glands, is used.

-Therefore, apply Astringent Gel in the morning and renew the application during the day as needed.
+Apply therefore, Everydeo in the morning and renew its application throughout the day as needed.